ParkenDD/park-api-v3/README.md

 If you have requests, you can run the script with two arguments:
 - the source uid which should be registered as user at `config.yaml` and should have a representation at ParkAPI-sources
-- the path to the file
+- the path to the file to push

 Afterward, the password will be asked in a secure way, then the upload progress begins.